 I ask, are you Venus?
 She says, I am not

 I ask, what is your name?
-She says, I am Ayhan
+She says, it is Ayhan

 I ask, where is your home?
 She says, it is Turpan

-I ask, that on your head?
+I ask, that on your mind?
 She says it is a farewell

-I ask, are you a lover?
+I ask, are you surprised?
 She says, I am not

 I say, it looks like the moon.
 She says, you mean my face?